Customer follow-up is an art. Here’s why

 As I explained in the last paragraph, you can create multi-layered segmentation with Growmatik.
 But why would it be your only segmentation?
 You can create multiple segments to target different types of inactive customers.

 For example, you can divide your inactive customers into three categories: Those who have not interacted with your store for a month, those who have ignored your newsletter emails, those whose orders are not frequent, and those who have ignored your emails and never purchased for a long time.
 Once you have these segmentations ready, you can create and send more relevant emails for each category.
 More relevant emails at the right time are more likely to grab customer’s attention and increase your chances of winning them back.
-To learn more about reactivating your inactive customers, read this complete guide.
+Read this complete guide on how to reactivate your inactive customers in WooCommerce.